yOyOeK1/oiyshTerminal/OTPIPS/ot_my_libs/README.md

 ### change log

+* 0.0.12

+  - PlugsHelper

 * 0.0.11

   - fix some README errors parsing and ...

 * 0.0.10

   - ArgsParse to parse argument comming at start of app
   - myLoger have more colors to select and new `defColor` argument
   - add `change log` in README :)